pevzi/screentool/README.md

 Sets `scalingMode` as the scaling mode for the screen.
 Accepted values are:

-- `"fit"` - fits the game into the window preserving proportions but not necessarily keeping the pixels equal
+- `"fit"` - fits the game into the window preserving proportions but not necessarily keeping pixels equal
 - `"floor"` - uses the biggest possible integer multiplier for scaling and centers the game within the window

 ### `FixedScreen:getScalingMode()`